Beyond calibration: estimating the grouping loss of modern neural networks: Discussion and conclusion

 \section{Discussion and conclusion}

 \paragraph{A working estimator of grouping loss} While calibrated scores can be estimated by solving a one-dimensional problem, the grouping loss is much harder to estimate: it measures the discrepancy to the true posterior probabilities, which are unknown.
-We show that combining debiased partition-based estimators with an optimized partition captures well the grouping loss.
+We show that combining debiased partition-based estimators with an optimized partition captures the grouping loss well.
 This procedure allows us to characterize the grouping loss of popular neural networks for the first time.
-We find that in vision and NLP, models can be calibrated --if needed via post-hoc recalibration-- but significant heterogeneity of errors remains, \eg{} convnext has larger grouping loss than calibration loss.
+We find that in vision and NLP, models can be calibrated --if needed via post-hoc recalibration-- but significant heterogeneity of errors remains, \eg{} ConvNeXt has larger grouping loss than calibration loss.

 Several avenues could be explored to better capture the grouping loss.
 Complex level sets may not be approximated well with the partitioning defined by a tree, leaving a large residual in th.\,\ref{th:GL_decomp}.
 In this case, the estimated grouping loss may only be a rather loose lower bound.
 Such a lower bound is nevertheless useful to reject models with high grouping loss.
-In addition, we apply the tree on the last layer of neural networks, where class boundaries are simplified.
-Finally, complementing the proposed lower bound with an upper bound would also allow to identify models without grouping loss.
+In addition, we apply the tree on the penultimate layer of neural networks, where class boundaries are simplified.
+Finally, complementing the proposed lower bound with an upper bound would also allow to identify models without grouping loss.\looseness=-1

 \paragraph{We need to talk about grouping loss} Model should be evaluated not only on aggregate measures, but also on their individual predictions, using grouping loss.
 The presence of grouping loss means that the model is systematically under-confident for certain groups of individuals and over-confident for others, questioning the use of such models for individual decision making.
 The presence of grouping loss also means that downstream tasks relying on confidence scores can be hindered, such as causal inference with propensity scores or simulation-based inference.
 Finally, this heterogeneity raises fairness concerns.
-In fact, the grouping loss and our lower bound are fundamentally related to fairness \citep[See][chap 2, notion of ``Group calibration'']{barocas-hardt-narayanan}.
-We hope that our demonstration that grouping loss can be estimated will spur new research in this area.
+In fact, the grouping loss and our lower bound are fundamentally related to fairness --see sufficiency and group calibration \citep[chap 3]{barocas-hardt-narayanan}, and multicalibration \citep{Kleinberg2016}.
+We hope that our measure of grouping loss will spur new research in this area.\looseness=-1